E-Invoice Phase 3 in Malaysia: Key Changes, Requirements, and Implementation

 Conclusion

 Phase 3 of e-invoicing in Malaysia marks a crucial step in the country’s digital tax transformation.
-With the revised timeline, businesses below RM 25 million now have more time to prepare, especially those with turnover under RM 500,000 (due by 2026).
+With the revised timeline, businesses with annual turnover between RM5 million and RM25 million are now required to comply from 1 July 2025, while smaller businesses have more time.

 Frequently Asked Questions